laurent-fr/z180/README.md

 *This is my attempt to create a 80's style computer based on the Zilog Z180 CPU.*

-**All the software is GPL v2, and all the hardware is CC-BY-NC-SA**

 The goal is to build from scratch a complete computer, with  keyboard, video display, and mass storage.
 The software will be Microsoft BASIC and CP/M. Think of it as a crossover between an Amstrad CPC and an IBM PC 5150 !

 The computer is designed around STEBUS, which is an old but well designed 8-bits industry-standard bus (https://en.wikipedia.org/wiki/STEbus).